telefonicaid/fiware-orion/doc/manuals/orion-api.md

 + **Equal**: `==`.
 This operator accepts the following types of right-hand side:
     + Single element, e.g. `temperature==40`.
-For an entity to match, it must contain the *target property* (temperature) and the *target property value* must be the query value (40) (or include the value, in case the *target property value* is an array).
+For an entity to match, it must contain the *target property* (temperature) and the *target property value* must be the query value (40) (or include the value in case the *target property value* is an array).
     + A list of comma-separated values, e.g. `color==black,red`.
 For an entity to match, it must contain the *target property* and the *target property value* must be **any** of the values in the list (OR clause) (or include **any** of the values in the list in case the *target